|

 differences between peoples I have found more similarities than differences.
 I

-believe that is a message that I might spread as far as possible and I intend
+believe that is a message that is worth spreading and I intend to do what I

-to do what I can.
+can.
 I doubt if there is a better way than as a CESO Volunteer

 A final note

-My plane did take off at 11:50
+My plane took off at 11:50, as I

-and then flew about a 1/2 hour to Tblisi in Georgia where it parked till 4 AM,
+mentioned previously, and then flew about a 1/2 hour to Tblisi in Georgia where

-leaving us to wander around a singularly uninteresting airport.
-Because of a
+it parked till 4 AM, leaving us to wander around a singularly uninteresting

-noise bylaw, the plane couldn't land at London's Heathrow until after 6 AM,
+airport.
+Because of a noise bylaw, the plane couldn't land at London's Heathrow

-local time.
-Isn't air travel convenient and fun!
+until after 6 AM, local time.
+Can't air travel be convenient and

-Jane managed to get out to the airport just in time for me to sprint to the
+Heathrow to Jane in London, she managed to get out to the airport just in time

-departure gate - and Heathrow is a sprinting challenge.
-I reached the gate just
+for me to sprint to the departure gate - and Heathrow is a sprinting challenge.

-as the last passenger was boarding.
-A double scotch was in order.
+I reached the gate just as the last passenger was boarding.
+A double scotch was

 Another memorable and enjoyable